chasbro/most-popular-tags/readme.txt

 - 2.0.1: Readme.txt spelling corrections
 - 2.0: Added the option to display categories in addition to tags
 - 1.1: Added millimeters, centimeters, inches and picas to the font unit menu.
 Additionally, all of the settings have been updated with more descriptive text.

-== Miscellaneous ==

-Version 0.6 of this plugin, which adds advanced ordering options, was heavily contributed to by Alexandre Piccolo - http://www.piparote.com